alexdelai/NDVI-dimist/README.md

 ## Multivariate modelling

-The script XXX was used to model NDVI using tree canopy, forbs and shrubs, and grass as predictors at 100, 300, and 500 m buffer sizes.
+Execute the script **4_multivariate_modelling_ndvi.ipynb** to model NDVI using tree canopy, forbs and shrubs, and grass as predictors at 100, 300, and 500 m buffer sizes.
 The multivariate model explaining NDVI at an exposure of 100 meters should look like the following plot:

 ![](/visualizations_ndvi/gam_ndvi_100_best_plot.bmp)

 ## Univariate modelling

-The script XXX was used to model greenspace, tree canopy, forbs and shrubs, and grass using NDVI as a predictor at 100, 300, and 500 m spatial scales.
+Finally, run **5_univariate_modelling_ndvi.ipynb** to model greenspace, tree canopy, forbs and shrubs, and grass using NDVI as a predictor at 100, 300, and 500 m spatial scales.
 Univariate models at 100 meters should be as follows:

 <img src="/visualizations_ndvi/gam_greenspace_100_best_plot.png" width="300" height="250"><img src="/visualizations_ndvi/gam_canopy_100_best_plot.png" width="300" height="250">
 <img src="/visualizations_ndvi/gam_shrubs_100_best_plot.png" width="300" height="250"><img src="/visualizations_ndvi/gam_grass_100_best_plot.png" width="300" height="250">